| The career model takes into account the sequence of occupations, jobs and positions

 of different kinds of aptitudes, interests, values, needs and personality traits had been

 identified and measured, and so square pegs were to be guided in to square holes.
+The career model in developmental vocational psychology is a descriptive model.
+In it,

 the individual is viewed as moving along one of a number of possible pathways from his